bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 }
 ```

-Refer to the [Events](/docs/components/modal#component-reference) section of documentation for the
+Refer to the [Events](#comp-ref-b-modal) section of this documentation pagefor the full list of
-full list of events emitted.
+events emitted.

 ## Accessibility